github/docs/content/codespaces/developing-in-codespaces/getting-started-with-github-codespaces-for-machine-learning.md

 1. Save the change.
 {% data reusables.codespaces.rebuild-command %}
    The codespace container will be rebuilt.
 This will take several minutes.
 When the rebuild is complete the codespace is automatically reopened.
-1. Commit the change to the repository so that CUDA will be installed in any new codespaces you create from this repository in future.
+1. Publish your change to a repository so that CUDA will be installed in any new codespaces you create from this repository in future.
+For more information, see "[Creating a codespace from a template](/codespaces/developing-in-codespaces/creating-a-codespace-from-a-template#publishing-from-vs-code)."

 ## Opening your codespace in JupyterLab